Expose a Service

 Deploy the manifest

-Apply the manifest using kubectl
+Apply the manifest using kubectl.
+For example:

 $kubectl apply -f example-sshd.yaml